 - The Istana, which is the residence of the President of Singapore.
-It opens to the public on festive occasions; on those days, go early without a bag to beat the queues.
+It opens to the public on festive occasions; on those days, go early with your ID and no bag to beat the queues.

 - Emerald Hill is a row of houses decorated with Peranakan (Straits Chinese) motifs.
 It’s also pretty quiet compared to the main street.